s3afroze/automate-my-tabs/README.md

 This was done, as I was personally frusrated to regularly open tabs to catch up with sites that I visit regularly.
 Also, this was a good coding exercise...

 ## Upcoming updates
-1. Using multiple text files containing list of websites.
-2. Specifying time for each list of websites.
-3. Chrome Extension
+1. Chrome Extension
-4. Compatibility with python 3x
+2. Compatibility with python 3x

 ## Built With
 Python 2.7